 Kin no Yu is the larger of the public bathhouses and features two indoor kinsen water baths of varying temperatures for each gender.
 Outside the bathhouse are a free foot onsen and a drinking fountain fed by thermal waters.

-- Opening hours: 8:00 am to 10:00 pm daily.
-Closed the second and fourth Tuesday each month.
+- Opening hours: every day from 8 AM – 10 PM (closed the second and fourth Tuesday each month.

 - Admission: 650 yen or 850 yen for entry to both Gin no Yu and Kin no Yu.